RallyTechServices/story-dependency-schedule/README.md

 * Yellow - predecessor story is scheduled in the same iteration as the successor
 * Green - predecessor story is scheduled in an iteration before the successor

+## Test Plan
+* Renamed 'Feature'
+* PASS - Primary story has no iteration set
+* PASS - Predecessor has no iteration set
+* PASS - Successor has no iteration set
+* PASS - More predecessors than successors
+* PASS - More successors than predecessors
+* PASS - No predecessors or successors
+* PASS - Successors but no predecessors
+* PASS - Precessors but no successors
+* PASS - Predecessor before Primary
+* PASS - Predecessor same as Primary
+* PASS - Predecessor after Primary
+* PASS - Successor before Primary
+* PASS - Successor same as Primary
+* PASS - Successor after Primary

 ## Development Notes